spacetelescope/drizzlepac/doc/source/runastrodriz.rst

 in low-S/N observations.

 A Z-score then gets computed for the focus index value of each single drizzle product.
-This Z-score is defined as the percent point function of the cumulative distribution function of the total drizzle focus value relative to the mean and STD of the values from the single drizzle products.
+In simplest terms, the Z-score is a measure of how many sigma above or below the population mean a measured valued is.
 The actual computation is:

 .. code:: python